zhangxi1997/ECMR-VCR/README.md

+# Explicit Cross-Modal Reasoning for Visual Commonsense Reasoning

-# The Code for paper "Explicit Cross-Modal Reasoning for Visual Commonsense Reasoning"
+The Code for IEEE TMM paper "Explicit Cross-Modal Reasoning for Visual Commonsense Reasoning"

 ## Setting up and using the repo